Fire Ban in Effect Read More >

 • Max height 11 m.
 Min lot size 500 m².

-Once the rezoning is approved, the zoning sets the maximum uses allowed on the land.
+Zoning sets the maximum uses allowed on the land.
 That doesn’t mean it would be required to build to the maximum.
 For example, even if the zoning allows multi-family housing, it would still be possible to build single-family homes.
 The rezoning’s main intent is that the land would no longer be restricted to Parks and Recreation, but could also be used for Housing.

 What consultation has occurred to date?